 Past the cliffs, the trail leaves the Schoharie Valley as it turns east, crossing State Forests to reach Partridge Run Wildlife Management Area in Albany County.
 In Partridge Run, the LP follows mostly cross-country ski trails, past lakes and streams with occasional views back to the Catskills.

 East of Partridge Run, the LP crosses private property then ascends Cole Hill State Forest as it continues east across farmland to the Helderberg Escarpment.
 The soft limestone of the Helderbergs has caused many caves, sinkholes and underground streams to be formed.
 The LP turns north and follows the escarpment to John Boyd Thacher State Park where there are many dramatic views of the Hudson Valley and the Taconics.
 Here, the LP uses the historic Indian Ladder Trail which once led to the trading post at Albany.

-The current official (End-to-Ender) northern terminus of the LP is at Rte 146 in Altamont.
-The route described from there (about 65 miles) is on country roads, across the Mohawk River, to Sacandaga Reservoir in Saratoga County, except for a small off-road venture north of the Mohawk River.
+The current official (End-to-Ender) northern terminus of the LP is at the north end of Thacher State Park.
+The route described from there (about 80 miles) is on country roads, across the Mohawk River to the Northville-Lake Placid trail in the Adirondacks, except for a small off-road venture north of the Mohawk River.
 Most of the roads are remote with many lovely views.
-Work is continuing to move the trail from the roads, and eventually into the Adirondacks.
+Work is continuing to move the trail from the roads.